Good Medicine - Medical School III - Cover

 “You sound like you’re trying to discourage me rather than encourage me.”

 “I’m sure it seems that way, but it’s my reality.
-There is no fairy tale about the cute college Freshman and handsome young doctor here, just the harsh reality of a single dad being trained as trauma physician.”
+There is no fairy tale about the cute college Freshman and handsome young doctor here, just the harsh reality of a single dad being trained as a physician specializing an emergency medicine.”

 I pulled into the parking lot of the steakhouse, and after I parked, we got out, I retrieved Rachel from her car seat, put her in her carrier, and we went into the restaurant.
 We were seated right away, in a booth towards the back of the restaurant near the kitchen, which I was sure was the hostess’ way of trying to minimize any disruption from Rachel, should she become fussy.